dotprologue/ScenarioFlow/README.md

           | {Good evening.} {7}       |
 ```

-### Note
+> [!NOTE]
+>

-Criteria to select a suitable token code for an async command depending on situation are listed below.
+> Criteria to select a suitable token code for an async command depending on situation are listed below.
+>

-+ `standard`, `forced`, or `promised`
+> + `standard`, `forced`, or `promised`
-    + `standard` if cancellation is fine
+>     + `standard` if cancellation is fine
-    + `forced` if cancellation is undesirable but OK
+>     + `forced` if cancellation is undesirable but OK
-    + `promised` if cancellation is definitely undesirable or it causes error in the system
+>     + `promised` if cancellation is definitely undesirable or it causes error in the system
-+ Whether attaching `f-`
+> + Whether attaching `f-`
-    + Usually not attached to async commands for displaying dialouge lines
+>     + Usually not attached to async commands for displaying dialouge lines
-    + Attached to async commands related to directions like player selection, scene transition, animation, etc.
+>     + Attached to async commands related to directions like player selection, scene transition, animation, etc.
-+ `serial`
+> + `serial`
-    + If you want to combine multiple animations to one
+>     + If you want to combine multiple animations to one
-    + When attaching delay to narrative directions
+>     + When attaching delay to narrative directions
-+ `parallel`
+> + `parallel`
-    + When executing multiple directions or processing simultaneously
+>     + When executing multiple directions or processing simultaneously
+>

-For example, let's consider what type of token code shoud be specified for a direction that presents player some selections.
+> For example, let's consider what type of token code shoud be specified for a direction that presents player some selections.
 Firstly, `f-` should be attached because the next command should be invoked right after the player answers the selection.
 In addition, since the player must answer the selection so that the scenario can branch, in other words, if the selection were canceled, the scenario couldn't branch to any routes, we have to specify `f-promised`.
 This is one of typical patterns, which is seen in the `HideAndSeek` script.

 ## SFText Script

 See [SFText](./SFText.md) for details.

+## Localized SFText

+Used for language localization.
+See [LocalizedSFText](./LocalizedSFText.md) for details.

 ## Composite Script